10 Amazing Facts About Stan Lee

 After being transferred from the army’s Signal Corps in New Jersey, Lee worked as a playwright in the Training Film Division in Queens with eight other men, including a few who went on to be very famous: Pulitzer Prize-winning author William Saroyan, cartoonist Charles Addams (creator of The Addams Family), director Frank Capra (Mr. Smith Goes to Washington and It’s a Wonderful Life ) and Theodor Geisel, better known as Dr. Seuss.

-In 1971, Lee received a letter from the Department of Health, Education, and Welfare asking him to put an anti-drug message in one of his books.
+In 1971, Lee received a letter from the Department of Health, Education, and Welfare.
+They were asking him to put an anti-drug message in one of his books.
 He came up with a Spider-Man story that involved his best friend Harry abusing pills because of a break-up.
-The CCA would not approve the story with their seal because of the mention of drugs, but Lee convinced his publisher, Martin Goodman, to run the comic anyway.
+The CCA would not approve the story with their seal because of the mention of drugs.
+However Lee convinced his publisher, Martin Goodman, to run the comic anyway.

 The character was supposed to be gray, but according to Lee, the printer had a hard time keeping the color consistent.
 “So as of issue #2,” Lee wrote, “with no explanation, he turned green.”

-When Lee moved his family to Los Angeles, he set up a studio in Van Nuys where he stored videotapes of his talks and interviews, along with a commissioned bust of his wife.
-The building was lost to a blaze that the fire department believed was arson, but no one was ever charged with the crime.
+When Lee moved his family to Los Angeles, he set up a studio in Van Nuys.
+And also, he stored videotapes of his talks and interviews, along with a commissioned bust of his wife.
+The building was lost to a blaze that the fire department believed was arso.
+However no one was ever charged with the crime.

 Beginning with the first Spider-Man film in 2002, Stan Lee has made quick cameos in Marvel films as a service to the fans.
 He said that his appearance in Fantastic Four: Rise of the Silver Surfer (2007) was inspired by the story of Reed and Sue Richards’ wedding in Fantastic Four Annual Volume 1 #3, in which he and artist/writer Jack Kirby attempt to crash the ceremony but are thwarted.